 Lingala and Swahili are both in the Bantu group of languages spoken in East and Central Africa.
 Lingala is spoken throughout the northwestern part of the Democratic Republic of the Congo (D.R.C) where it serves as the lingua franca of the region.
 It is a common misconception that Lingala is spoken only in D.R.C.
 In fact, Lingala is also spoken in large parts of the Republic of the Congo, Angola and the Central African Republic.
 Swahili on the other hand is spoken mainly in East Africa and some parts of Southern Africa.

-Also of note is the fact that these two languages both have noun classes (or Ngeli in Swahili) which dictates the prefixes and sufixes which nouns, adjectives and pronounces take.
+It is significant to point out the fact that these two languages both have noun classes (or Ngeli in Swahili) which dictates the prefixes and suffixes which nouns, adjectives and pronounces take.
 Even though Swahili ngeli or noun classes are more elaborate and much more developed than Lingala's, this can be attributed to the standardization efforts that Swahili speaking countries have taken rather than the product of natural evolution of the language.
 Swahili also boasts a broader vocabulary than Lingala (also attributable to the fact that it's a national language of more than three nations in East Africa).
 However, unlike Lingala which is purely Bantu, Swahili borrows a lot from Arabic Language with experts claiming that as much as 40% - 45% of Swahili vocabulary is made up of Arabic words.

 But before we explore the similarities between these two closely related languages, it is useful to point out some stark differences.
 In Lingala verbs in their infinitive form take the prefix "ko-" instead